safespring/docs/content/legacy-backup/install/debian-ubuntu.md

 Find the ```apt``` configuration for your server in the table above and run the following commands on the server that will run the backup client software.
-In the example below we will configure the repository for a Debian 9 server.
+In the example below we will be configuring the repository for a Debian 9 server.

 Create the file ```/etc/apt/sources.list.d/safespring-backup``` with the following content: